jensjns/acf-leaflet-field/readme.txt

 * Release

 == Upgrade Notice ==

+= 1.1.1 =
+* This update adds support for ACF 5 PRO (it still supports both 3.x and 4.x)

 = 1.1.0 =
 * New tile-provider: OpenStreetMap, which is now the default tile-provider since it doesn't require an api-key.